Finding and Filtering Safe Drinking Water on Outdoor Adventures

 What is a hollow fiber filter and how does it work?

-Clean End of a Platypus QuickDraw (bottom left) vs. Dirty End of a Platypus QuickDraw (bottom right)
+Clean End of a Platypus QuickDraw (bottom left) vs. Dirty End of a Platypus QuickDraw (bottom right).
+Top is a demo model of a Lifestraw, which is clear to show the hollow fibers inside.

 Hollow fiber filters are made of tubes with tiny pores that water can squeeze through but bacteria and protozoa can’t.
 They usually have a clean side and a dirty side.
 On the dirty side, unfiltered water is forced (or sucked) into the hollow fibers, and on the clean side filtered water exits.
 Unsafe biological contaminants including bacteria such as e. coli and salmonella, and protozoa such as Giardia, are caught by the hollow fibers and never make it through to the clean side.
 Most hollow fiber filters have tubes that are too large to remove viruses or chemical pollutants, so these filters are not a good choice in areas where those are a risk.
 On most long-distance trails in the USA, such as the Pacific Crest Trail, Appalachian Trail, and Continental Divide Trail, pollutants and viruses are not a major problem, so hollow fiber filters are great for these treks.